nukomeet/nukomeet.com/content/blog/2013-04_project_management.md

 publish: true
 tags:
 - business
+extract: I am often asked what do we use as tools and rules for our project management.
+It is something we deeply care about and constantly improve.
 ---

 I am often asked what do we use as tools and rules for our project management.
 It is something we deeply care about and constantly improve.